Looking to experience the best of Ireland’s capital? Here is our Dublin bucket list: the top 25 best things to do and see in Dublin in your lifetime.

 Church of Ireland Mass is still held in the church, having been in service for over 800 years, and if you happen to be visiting during school-term, try catching the choir service, a group of world-regarded vocalists.

-As the largest church in Ireland, it’s definitely one of the best things to see in Dublin.
+As the largest church in Ireland, it’s definitely one of the best things to see and do in Dublin 8.
 However, if you’re curious to discover more about Ireland’s religious past, we also recommend visiting Christ Church Cathedral while in Dublin City.

 Address: St Patrick’s Close, Wood Quay, Dublin 8, Ireland